crazyyy/wp-framework/wordpress/wp-content/plugins/wp-optimize/readme.txt

 * It allows you to clean and optimise your database.
 * It gives you the option to compress your images.
-* It allows you cache your pages, for super fast load times (read more below).
+* It allows you cache your pages, for super fast load times (read more caching information below).

 Extensive tests show the cache feature alone can make WordPress sites faster than any other caching plugin available.
-But when combined with the database and image optimize features, the difference with alternative solutions is significant.
+But when you combine the cache with the database and image optimize features, the difference with alternative solutions is significant.

 = 1.
 Cleans the database  =